Timmy-Bergkvist/Pralinorskan-app/README.md

 #### User Stories

 None registered customer:
-- As a customer, I want to access the platform from a desktop, tablet and a smartphone.
+- As a customer, I want to access the platform from a desktop, tablet or a smartphone.
 - As a customer, I want to view several kinds of products.
 - As a customer, I want to buy products.
 - As a customer, I want to view a specific kind of product.